 Install Env from Marketplace

-Refer to Overview▸, you need to set up the environment before using AutoMQ Cloud.
+Refer to Overview▸, using AutoMQ Cloud requires setting up the environment first.
 This document explains how to install the BYOC environment from the AWS Marketplace.

 In this article, references to AutoMQ product services, AutoMQ services, and AutoMQ specifically refer to AutoMQ HK Limited and its affiliates.